 Right now, another way KNKX is connecting to our community during COVID-19 (and beyond) is getting the word out about things organizations and individuals around the region are doing to serve their communities.
 Folks throughout our listening area have created or made available virtual/online content (live music, live streamed community conversations, art that you can enjoy from home, educational tools), and others have stepped up to help their neighbors in need.
 ALSO, more venues are reopening, offering opportunities for in-person attendance, and you'll find some of those events here, as well.
 Please check websites for updates.

 If you want to get the word out about something you’re offering, we’d love to hear about it.
 The KNKX Community page will be updated regularly.
 Please e-mail email@example.com with your information which should consist of just the facts (event title, date and time, a short description and--very important--a URL or other link where listeners can get more details).
 And be sure to ask questions if you have them.

-VIRTUAL/ONLINE CIVIC EVENTS - such as:
+VIRTUAL, ONLINE AND IN-PERSON CIVIC EVENTS - such as:

 Museums, Seattle Aquarium, Festivals